elifesciences/sciencebeam-judge/README.md

 # ScienceBeam Judge

+## ⚠️ Under new stewardship

+eLife have handed over stewardship of ScienceBeam to The Coko Foundation.
+You can now find the updated code repository at https://gitlab.coko.foundation/sciencebeam/sciencebeam-judge and continue the conversation on Coko's Mattermost chat server: https://mattermost.coko.foundation/

+For more information on why we're doing this read our latest update on our new technology direction: https://elifesciences.org/inside-elife/daf1b699/elife-latest-announcing-a-new-technology-direction

+## Overview

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

 This project implements a JATS/TEI conversion [evaluation](docs/evaluation.md).
 It can be configured to also be handle other similar document types.